ptorru/octoml-cli-tutorials/README.md

 OctoML by default collects telemetry on your usage of the CLI.
 However, we do not collect your model unless you submit an OctoML API access token.

-The first time you run the CLI's `octoml init` command, you will get prompted on whether you'd like to opt out of telemetry.
+The first time you run the CLI's `octoml config` command, you will get prompted on whether you'd like to opt out of telemetry.
 You can opt out of telemetry anytime by setting the following environment variable: `export OCTOML_TELEMETRY=false`.